Free tips and techniques for creating content that turn customers into cash.

 In the same way a person ignores an article or magazine headline that isn't relevant to their interests, they're going to ignore a message if they don't see any value (for themselves).

-If a product claims to bring you "wealth, love, happiness, and good health", the author is claiming to be an expert on everything, but offers no knowledge, nor are they offering benefit to be gained from taking time to stop on their page.
+If a product claims to bring you "wealth, love, happiness, and good health", the author is claiming to be an expert on everything.

 I feel like I'm about to be pitched a product from someone who knows nothing about anything, and is just using hype to take your money.